ISO 27001 Annex A 5.12 Classification Of Information

 When you assess the legal and regulatory requirements and create your legal register you are considering the laws that apply to you that impact information security.
 Ensuring those legal requirements are considered and baked into your information classification scheme and controls.
 Legal requirements will always take a priority over your own classification.

-Information Owners decide the classification
+Assign Information Owners

 The owners of the information are responsible for the classification of the information.
+Information owners play a key role in information security and if you haven’t already assigned them then you should assign them now.

 Review and update information classification